 Penalty: $5 000.

-[Section 54 amended by No. 17 of 2004 s.
+[Section 54 amended: No. 17 of 2004 s.
 37; No. 55 of 2004 s.
 538 and 540; No. 28 of 2006 s.
 270(1).]

 55. Entry, search and seizure, by warrant

 (1) Where a justice is satisfied, upon an application supported by evidence on oath, that there is reason to suspect that an offence is, or is likely to be, committed under this Act at any premises, the justice may, by warrant in the prescribed form stating the proposed purpose, empower any authorised officer or member of the Police Force to enter, with such other persons as may be necessary to assist, upon those premises using such force as may be necessary and any such warrant continues to have effect until the purpose for which it was granted is satisfied.